nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 3. HEY MATEz removes all members assigned to the task

 **Extensions**
 * 2a.
-Task index does not exist in the list of tasks
+Task index does not exist in the currently displayed list of tasks
     * 2a1.
 HEY MATEz shows an error message

 Use case ends.